Gabeleo/netflix-but-torrented/README.md

 # Netflix but Torrented
 an aggregate of multiple torrent sites into a single search engine and streaming platform

+all depedencies are located in the requirements.txt file run `pip install -r /path/to/requirements.txt` to automatically install them

 Selenium: https://selenium-python.readthedocs.io/

 	Pip install selenium